joseph-a-levine/authoring/_older/march_2023.md

 ## March, 2023

 I'll be in Oxford throughout this month, as revision begins to heat up for the April mega-exams.
+These three exams — [micro, macro, metrics](https://jablevine.com/older/october_2022) — are the most important procedural requirement for my PhD program.
+The bar is quite low — we only need to secure a Pass to move on, and everyone in the first class passed last year.
+None of us know, nor have the courage to ask, what happens if we don't pass one of the exams.

-In once sense, I haven't studied for an exam since 2018; in a much more real sense, I haven't studied for an exam ever.{% sidenote "actstud-id" "I probably studied most intensely for the GRE, which I found wholly unrewarding." %} My strategies at the moment are a bit scattershot — I've made some comprehensive Anki decks,
+In once sense, I haven't studied for an exam since 2018; in a much more real sense, I haven't studied for an exam ever.{% sidenote "actstud-id" "I probably studied most intensely for the GRE, which I found wholly unrewarding." %} My strategies at the moment are rather scattershot — I make Anki decks, I ask ChatGPT to prove the Bondareva-Shapley theorem using linear programming, I pester Qingyu until he explains LASSO estimators —

-Going through old material, ChatGPT has become embarrasingly invaluable.
-In lecture, I have a crippling inability to ask stupid questions, which leaves me floundering
+Going through old material, ChatGPT has become embarrassingly invaluable.
+In lecture, I have a crippling inability to ask stupid questions, which can leave me floundering.{% sidenote "sumbclaqu-id" "Sure, maybe no one else knows what it means for a cooperative game to be 'balanced,' but *they're* not asking, so I must be the dumb one.
+Better just stay quiet." %} But ChatGPT can't judge!
+I've taken to keeping a ChatGPT tab open in lecture alongside the slides, and asking it about points of confusion.
+Previously, I'd mark a slide if I had a question worth coming back to.